-A scholar may suspend National Health Service Corps support for a contract year if by June 1 of the contract year the scholar:
+The Secretary may suspend National Health Service Corps support for a contract year if by June 1 of the contract year the scholar:

-- (1) Submits a written request to the National Health Service Corps Scholarship Program through the Bureau of Health Workforce Customer Service Portal to suspend support for that school year; AND - (2) Repays all amounts paid to, or on behalf of, the scholar for that school year.
+- (1) Submits a written request to the National Health Service Corps Scholarship Program through the My BHW Account to suspend support for that school year; AND - (2) Repays all amounts paid to, or on behalf of, the scholar for that school year.

-If the scholar suspends a year of support, and repays any funds received for that school year, the Bureau of Health Workforce will amend their initial contract(s) to reflect the support for the new school year(s), not to exceed a total of four years of support.
+If the Secretary suspends a year of support, and the scholar repays any funds received for that school year, the Bureau of Health Workforce will amend their initial contract(s) to reflect the support for the new school year(s), not to exceed a total of four years of support.

-EXAMPLE: A medical student signs contracts for four school years of scholarship support through her date of graduation (i.e., 2024-2025, 2025-2026, 2026-2027 and 2027-2028).
-During the third school year (2026-2027), the scholar goes on a leave of absence from October 1 through June 30.
+EXAMPLE: A medical student signs contracts for four school years of scholarship support through her date of graduation (that means, 2025-2026, 2026-2027, 2027-2028 and 2028-2029).
+During the third school year (2027-2028), the scholar goes on a leave of absence from October 1 through June 30.

-If by June 1 of the third school year, the scholar submits a written request to suspend National Health Service Corps support for that school year AND repays all amounts paid to them or on their behalf under the contract for that school year, the scholar will not incur a service obligation for the third school year of support (2026-2027).
-The Bureau of Health Workforce would amend the contract to change the year of support stated in the contract from 2026-2027 to school year 2028-2029.
-Thus, the scholar would receive scholarship support for school years 2027-2028 and 2028-2029 after the suspension of support due to the leave of absence.
+If by June 1 of the third school year, the scholar submits a written request to suspend National Health Service Corps support for that school year AND repays all amounts paid to them or on their behalf under the contract for that school year, the scholar will not incur a service obligation for the third school year of support (2027-2028).
+The Bureau of Health Workforce would amend the contract to change the year of support stated in the contract from 2027-2028 to school year 2029-2030.
+Thus, the scholar would receive scholarship support for school years 2028-2029 and 2029-2030 after the suspension of support due to the leave of absence.

-If, however, the scholar does not suspend the scholarship support for school year 2026-2027 and instead elects to retain the scholarship support received from July 1 through September 30, they would owe one year of service for the partial third year of support they received and would be eligible to receive only one additional school year of scholarship support.
+If, however, the scholar does not suspend the scholarship support for school year 2027-2028 and instead elects to retain the scholarship support received from July 1 through September 30, they would owe one year of service for the partial third year of support they received and would be eligible to receive only one additional school year of scholarship support.

-Note: In either of the scenarios above, if the scholar accepts any portion of the scholarship support (stipend, tuition, or other reasonable cost payment) and does not submit a request to terminate or suspend support and repay the funds received, they will be required to perform a full year of clinical service under the terms and conditions of the contract.
+Note: In either of the previous scenarios, if the scholar accepts any portion of the scholarship support (stipend, tuition, or other reasonable cost payment) and does not submit a request to terminate or suspend support and repay the funds received, they will be required to perform a full year of clinical service under the terms and conditions of the contract.